SenseLogic/SPARK/README.md

 ### Autonomy and maintainability

-The PHP framework has no external dependencies, and can be used without any of the the build tools.
+The PHP framework has no external dependencies, and can be used without any of the build tools.

 ### Readability and conciseness

-Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which is translated into PHP code.
+Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which is directly translated into PHP code.
-This allows to develop modular PHP code with a readable and concise JavaScript-like syntax.
+This allows to develop modular PHP code with a much readable and concise JavaScript-like syntax.

 ## Microframework